shohirose/eos/README.md

 # eos

 This repository provides C++, python, and MATLAB packages for cubic equation of states (EoSs).
-Currently, only EoSs for pure component for python are provided.
+Currently, python and C++ packages are provided.